nmante/algos/README.md

 	make
 	./algos.out

 The source code for the example is in [example/main.cpp](example/main.cpp).
+Also, I've included a sample [`Makefile`](example/Makefile) so you can see how to include it in your own projects.

 ### <div id="unixUninstall">OSX/Linux Uninstall</div>